martinfrances107/rust_d3_geo_voronoi/README.md

 ## Further Development

 Considering migration 0.9.0 to 0.10.0.
-Many of the non idomatic "new" methods have been replaced with a TryFrom implementation.
+Many of the non idiomatic "new" methods have been replaced with a TryFrom implementation.
 For more details see the [CHANGELOG.md](https://github.com/martinfrances107/rust_d3_geo_voronoi/blob/main/CHANGELOG.md)

 Currently the demo works only then f64 is used as the floating point type.
 [For f32 the cell integrity is broken as some of the cell appear to take-up the whole sphere.]
 To be ported:-